-Plate vs. Base Shoes
+Plate and Base Shoes

 Your shoes WILL take a beating over time.
-When finished a game, make sure you do what you can to get rid of any moisture (the worst enemy for shoes and your feet).
+When finished with a game, make sure you do what you can to get rid of any moisture (the worst enemy for shoes and your feet).
 Use a spray deodorant or leave them in the sun for a while.
 Also, don’t be afraid to insert some comfort soles into your shoes.
 Your feet will thank you after a long tournament.

 How do I keep my equipment clean?

 Moisture is the worst enemy of your umpire gear.
 If you leave your moist equipment in your umpire gear bag it will develop smells you couldn’t imagine.
 Do your catcher a favour and don’t show up to your game with smelly gear.
 Make sure you give your equipment a proper environment to dry.
 Some umpires have racks they hang their equipment on overnight.

 What if I have problems

 All online retailers AND the official supplier understand that umpiring comfort and sizing is important.
 They typically allow for an exchange/refund on all equipment/uniforms within a period of time after the purchase.
 If you mail-order from a retailer, you may return the item to a local store.